Mikusch/arena-latespawn-fix/README.md

+**As of the 08/07/2022 TF2 update, this repository has been archived.
+The fixes were properly implemented into the game at my request.**

 # [TF2] Arena Late Spawn Fix

 This plugin fixes an ancient bug that allows players to spawn during a running round in arena mode.
 It also prevents players from joining a class before joining a team first.